Getting to Know the Master Drummer, Jeff Porcaro

 Thousands of people mourned for Jeff Porcaro at his funeral.
 Today, the music and art department of Grant High School in Los Angeles is the beneficiary of the Jeff Porcaro Memorial Fund.
 Four Grant High School seniors are also granted scholarships every year.

 A star-studded memorial concert for Jeff was held on December 14, 1992.
-It was lead by Toto, and artists like Donald Fagen, Don Henley, Michael McDonald, Boz Scaggs, and Eddie Van Halen performed as well.
+It was lead by Toto, and artists like George Harrison, Donald Fagen, Don Henley, Michael McDonald, David Crosby, Boz Scaggs, and Eddie Van Halen performed as well.
 The concert's proceeds went to his son's educational trust fund.

 Learn From Jeff Porcaro